-"Dancing makes you feel alive", because the number of endorphins released due to the combination of music and workout is very high.
-This is in no way comparable to the way a monotonous treadmill run will feel - while dancing effect on your fitness positive
+"Dancing makes you feel alive", because the amount of endorphins released due to the combination of music and workout is very high.
+This is in no way comparable to the way a monotonous treadmill run will feel - while dancing has a positive effect on your fitness.

 Asking 447 Dancers about their motivation, the study concluded that the biggest motivation is mood enhancement.

 Here is a list of all the motivations:

 1. enhancement: mood improving and energizing nature of dancing2. self-confidence: improve feeling of sexiness and self-esteem3. mastery: motivations that arose from the improvement of coordination, and body movements, as well as increasing control of one’s own body 4. socializing: being in good company and being with like-minded people5. fitness: cardiovascular endurance, flexibility, muscular endurance, body composition and muscular strength6. trance: ecstasy, floating, and dancing as a way to reach altered state of mind7. coping: eg. escaping the daily workload/routine8. intimacy: looking out for a flirt, friendship, relationship or sex partner

 As shown on the side, the strongest motivational factor was Mood Enhancement, followed by Self-confidence.
 Women were more likely to dance for reasons of Fitness, Mood Enhancement, Trance, Self-Confidence, Escapism than men.
 Men on the other hand were mostly motivated by Intimacy.
 There was no significant difference between males and females regarding Socializing and Mastery.